jonshiach/graphics-notes/_sources/_pages/02_basic_shapes_in_OpenGL.md

 ## Draw the triangle

-So we have created the VAO and VBO, and written the shaders we can now draw the triangle.
+So we have created the VAO and VBO, written the shaders qand compiled the shader program, so we can now draw our triangle.
 The commands used to render a frame are contained in a while loop known as a **render loop**.
 This loop will continue until the window is closed or the escape key is pressed.

 We need to bind the VBO to the VAO and tell OpenGL where to find this data.
 To do this add the following code after clearing the window